-Abstract- Employing virtual online sales assistants is one way to provide smart services to online customers during their online shopping experience, while visiting an online store.
-Virtual online sales assistants can resolve the absence of social experienced by visitors to the majority of online stores.
-Each customer's online shopping behaviour is unique; therefore, the motivations that attract customers to shop electronically are also likely to be different.
-Employing a virtual online sales assistant can fulfil different needs for the online customers visiting the store.
-Many developed virtual online sales assistants have disappeared due to not meet the expectations of customers.
-Therefore, it would be helpful to develop artificial actors to test such an assistant to determine if they can serve online customers satisfactorily.
-This paper details a novel way to test such an assistant by using Agent-based modelling and simulation (ABMS), which is a powerful simulation tool to simulate autonomous and interactive entities.
-For our research, we developed four virtual online customer actors with different personalities; e.g. enthusiastic, apathetic, basic, and impatient virtual online customers.
+Employing virtual online sales assistants is one way to provide smart services to online 7 customers during their online shopping experience, while visiting an online store.
+Virtual 8 online sales assistants can resolve the absence of social experienced by visitors to the majority 9 of online stores.
+Each customer?s online shopping behaviour is unique; therefore, the 10 motivations that attract customers to shop electronically are also likely to be different.
+11 Employing a virtual online sales assistant can fulfil different needs for the online customers 12 visiting the store.
+Many developed virtual online sales assistants have disappeared due to not 13 meet the expectations of customers.
+Therefore, it would be helpful to develop artificial actors 14

+15 to test such an assistant to determine if they can serve online customers satisfactorily.
+This

+16 paper details a novel way to test such an assistant by using Agentbased modelling and 17 simulation (ABMS), which is a powerful simulation tool to simulate autonomous and

+17 simulation (ABMS), which is a powerful simulation tool to simulate autonomous and 18 interactive entities.
+For our research, we developed four virtual online customer actors with

+19 different personalities; e.g. enthusiastic, apathetic, basic, and impatient virtual online

+20 customers.
 These actors then interacted with a representative virtual online sales assistant.